Sectarian violence: Yugoslav wars

 Howard Goeringer criticizes both the "Catholic Pope and the Orthodox Patriarch" for failing to condemn the "deliberate massacre of men, women and children in the name of 'ethnic cleansing' as incompatible with Jesus' life and teaching."

 Rwandan genocide

-The majority of Rwandans, and Tutsis in particular, are Catholic, so shared religion did not prevent genocide.
+The majority of Rwandans and in particular, the majority of Tutsis, are Catholic, so a shared religion did not prevent genocide.
 Miroslav Volf cites a Roman Catholic bishop from Rwanda as saying, "The best cathechists, those who filled our churches on Sundays, were the first to go with machetes in their hands".
 Ian Linden asserts that "there is absolutely no doubt that significant numbers of prominent Christians were involved in sometimes slaughtering their own church leaders."
 According to Volf, "what is particularly disturbing about the complicity of the church is that Rwanda is without doubt one of Africa’s most evangelized nations.
 Eight out of ten of its people claimed to be Christians."